acl13/exact-change/README.md

 # exact-change

-○ User can input any amount of money (with up to two decimal places) ○ Application will respond with the amount in units of US currency with the least amount of change given.

 [Deployment](https://acl13.github.io/exact-change/)

+- User can input any amount of money (up to two decimal places)
+- Application will respond with the amount in units of US currency with the least amount of change given.

 <h1>Setting Up the Project</h1>